Page last updated: Monday, September 11, 2023

 Third Book Club

-For the meeting on Monday, February 27, we’ll read THE LAST COLONY by Phillipe Sands, Weidenfeld & Nicolson (2022).
+The third meeting of the year took place on Monday, February 27.
+The book discussed was THE LAST COLONY by Phillipe Sands, Weidenfeld & Nicolson (2022).

 Fourth Book Club

 The fourth meeting of the year took place on Monday, April 17.
 As we received an equal tie while selecting the last book, the fourth book discussed was ‘THE MANDELA BRIEF‘ by Thomas Grant, Hachette (2022).

 It was another evening of great chats at the King’s Inns book club, discussing the biography of renowned advocate Sydney Kentridge.

 The final book club meeting of the academic and legal year 2022–2023 took place on Monday, June 12.
 The book selected by our members was UNLOCKED AN IRISH PRISON OFFICER’S STORY‘ by David McDonald with Mick Clifford, Penguin (2023).